LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 The last line calls an instance method, ``normalize``, to make sure the denominator is not 0, and to reduce the fraction to lowest terms.

-Like with the instance variable there is not the full object notation: object.method().
+Like with the instance variables, there is not the full object notation: object.method().
-Again C# is allowing a shorthand:  With the explicit object reference missing, the assumption is that the method be applied to the current object, in this case that is the one just being initialized in this constructor.
+Again C# is allowing a shorthand:  With the explicit object reference missing, the assumption is that the method be applied to the current object: In this case that is the one just being initialized in this constructor.

 .. index::